jhkrug/fm-mapgen/README.md

 To help with getting your front matter into a good state.

 All early days.
-I'm wondering how valid an approach to anything this is seen to be in t statusthe technical writing community I have so recently joined.
+I'm wondering how valid an approach this in the technical writing community I have so recently joined.

 An underlying assumption is that a directory structure is a reasonable top-level organizing mechanism for a knowledge tree/map.